 - Use a non-toxic glass and window cleaner to remove dirt, grime, and water stains.

 VISION is a sophisticated blend of solvents and detergents formulated explicitly for cleaning glass and other hard surfaces where a streak-free finish is essential.
 In addition, it removes a wide variety of soils, including grime, debris, and fingerprints, and keeps your windows sparkling clean.
+This mould remover will help remove and prevent mould from forming.

 2. Carpeting, Upholstery, and Fabric